Need help finding something?

 Export Declaration Forms

-It is usually necessary for the exporter wishing to ship goods abroad, to fill out a form called an Export Declaration.
+It is usually necessary for the exporter that wishes to ship goods abroad, to fill out a form called an Export Declaration.

 This form required by the government whenever the value of the shipment exceeds a certain minimum amount or whenever a duty drawback is claimed, it is available at local Customs offices.

-The document is also used for statistical purposes so that government authorities know exactly what has been exported from the country in each month and year and to which country.
+The document are also used for statistical purposes so that government authorities know exactly what has been exported from the country in each month and year and to which country.

 The information required include a description of the goods, their quantity, value and destination of the goods and whether the goods originated in the exporting country or are the goods of foreign origin being re-exported.